Offshore wind power in the United States: Wind ports and infrastructure

 Several ports are building and converting facilities to handle the large components and manufacturing necessities, such as a blade factories.
 Some ports include the Portsmouth Marine Terminal (VA), Port of Baltimore (MD), New Jersey Wind Port, Port of Paulsboro (NJ), Arthur Kill Terminal (NY), South Brooklyn Marine Terminal (NY), Port of Albany–Rensselaer (NY), Bridgeport Harbor (CT), State Pier New London (CT) New Bedford Marine Commerce Terminal (MA), and Salem Harbor (MA).
 These ports and wind farms are concentrated in the Northeast region as the OCS has higher wind speeds than several other regions as well as shallower water levels, making construction for offshore wind turbines preferable.

 The structure of an offshore wind turbine includes items such as monopiles, transition pieces, towers, nacelles, blades, hubs, and is preassembled whenever possible.
 Additionally, offshore substations are frequently used in order to compile all energy in one station from each turbine through an inter-array cable and then direct it onshore via one export cable.
 Once onshore, the cable landing process directs the energy to the onshore station, which is finally used to connect to the local electric grid.

+Public Opinion

+Research shows that public support for wind power projects is necessary for their success.
+During the proposition of the Block Island Wind Farm (BIWF) off the coast of Rhode Island there were discussions led by managers and developers intended to build trust with the people who would be affected by this farm's creation.
+The project ensured transparency in their operations, considered the input from the public, and local communities that interacted with the part of the ocean that would be affected.
+This included hiring liaisons to interact on behalf of the parties they represented and push for plan changes to limit impacts on local communities.

+Another study used surveys to determine the general public's views on renewable energy in the areas surrounding the BIWF.
+They found that in the sampled population of New England 93% of respondents supported renewables.
+When asked about the BIWF specifically the rate of support among seasonal and permanent residents of Block Island remained above 70%.